vando026/surgeon/README.md

   joinTimeMs
 )
 ```
 and many more.
-See the See the [PbSS wiki](https://github.com/Conviva-Internal/conviva-surgeon/wiki/2-PbSS-selecting-columns) and
+See the [PbSS wiki](https://github.com/Conviva-Internal/conviva-surgeon/wiki/2-PbSS-selecting-columns) and
 [PbRl wiki](https://github.com/Conviva-Internal/conviva-surgeon/wiki/3-PbRl-selecting-columns) for the full list.

 ### Containers